 The Board of Directors and the President shall, if any shareholder so requests and the Board of Directors believes that it can be done without material harm to the Company, provide information regarding circumstances that may affect the assessment of an item on the agenda, and circumstances that can affect the assessment of the Company’s or its subsidiaries’ financial situation, or the Company’s relation to other group companies.

 The Nomination Committee’s proposals under items 2 and 12–16 and the Board of Directors’ proposals under items 17 and 18 are included in their entirety in this notice.
 The Nomination Committee’s statement and the presentation of the proposed Board members are available on the Company’s website home.sandvik.
 Accounting documents, the Auditor’s Report and the Auditor’s statement regarding the application of the guidelines for remuneration are available at Sandvik AB, Kungsbron 1, section G, floor 6, Stockholm, as well as on the Company’s website home.sandvik.
 Copies of the documents will be sent without charge to those shareholders who so request and provide their address to the Company.

 SHARES AND VOTES

 The total number of shares and votes in the Company is 1,254,385,923.

 Registration for the Meeting will commence at 3:00 p.m.
-We will offer a program with focus on safety from a customer perspective.
-There will be musical entertainment as from 3:00 p.m. and the award of the Wilhelm Haglund medal will take place at 4:20 p.m.
-A light meal will be served as from 3:00 p.m.
+There will be musical entertainment and a light meal served as from 3:00 p.m.
+A program with focus on how we secure the best talents for Sandvik will begin at 4:00 p.m. and the award of the Wilhelm Haglund medal will take place at approx. 4:30 p.m.

 SANDVIK AKTIEBOLAG (PUBL)